Surrender of Japan: Further surrenders and resistance

 Many further surrender ceremonies took place across Japan's remaining holdings in the Pacific.

+In China, the surrender ceremony of the Second Sino-Japanese War took place in Nanking on 9 September 1945.
+During the ceremony, General Yasuji Okamura, Commander-in-Chief of the Chinese Expeditionary Force of the Imperial Japanese Army, signed the surrender document which was written in both Japanese and Chinese.
+The unconditional surrender were overseen and accepted by Kuomintang General He Yingqin, the Chinese representative of the Allies and the commander-in-chief of the Republic of China National Revolutionary Army along with British major-general Eric Hayes and other Allied representatives.
+The Kuomintang took over the administration of Taiwan on 25 October 1945.

 Japanese forces in Southeast Asia surrendered on 2 September 1945, in Penang, 10 September in Labuan, 11 September in the Kingdom of Sarawak, 12 September in Singapore, 13 September in Kuala Lumpur, and 21 October in Padang.
-The Kuomintang took over the administration of Taiwan on 25 October.
 It was not until 1947 that all prisoners held by America and Britain were repatriated.
 As late as April 1949, China still held more than 60,000 Japanese prisoners.
 Some, such as Shozo Tominaga, were not repatriated until the late 1950s.

 After Japan's capitulation, more than 5,400,000 Japanese soldiers and 1,800,000 Japanese sailors were taken prisoner by the Allies.
 The damage done to Japan's infrastructure, combined with a severe famine in 1946, further complicated the Allied efforts to feed the Japanese POWs and civilians.

 The state of war between most of the Allies and Japan officially ended when the Treaty of San Francisco took effect on 28 April 1952.
 The same day, Japan formally made peace with the Republic of China with the signing of the Treaty of Taipei.
-Japan and the Soviet Union formally made peace four years later with the Soviet–Japanese Joint Declaration of 1956.
+Japan and the Soviet Union formally made peace four years later with the Soviet–Japanese Joint Declaration of 1956, even though the territorial status of the Kuril Islands remained in dispute to the present day.

 Japanese holdouts, especially on small Pacific Islands, refused to surrender at all (believing the declaration to be propaganda or considering surrender against their code).
 Some may never have heard of it.
 Teruo Nakamura, the last known holdout, emerged from his hidden retreat in what was now independent Indonesia in December 1974, while two other Japanese soldiers, who had joined Communist guerrillas at the end of the war, fought in southern Thailand until 1990.
 One report suggests they fought until 1991.